kennethlarsen/lazy-cli/README.md

 `npm install -g lazy-cli`

 # How do I use it?
-Right now the cli only works with our domain structure.

 You need to `cd` to a folder (`/FrontendClient/src/project`) with access to `components/` and `flux/` and then type `lazy-cli`.
 From there you can pick your domain and component name and that's it. :star:

+Right now the cli works with our domain structure.
+If you don't use domain folder just press 'enter' when asked which domain to use.
+That will create the files in `component/`, `flux/actions` and `flux/stores`.

 Be aware that the current import paths are set to the Yousee Sales path.